sunaookamishirokodev/discordbot-template-v14/README.md

 2. Download this project as a **.zip** file: [Click here](https://github.com/TFAGaming/DiscordJS-V14-Bot-Template/archive/refs/heads/main.zip)
 3. Extract the .zip file into a normal folder.
 4. Open VSCode, click on **Open Folder**, and select the new created folder.
 5. Go to `src/` and rename `example.config.js` to `config.js` and fill all the required values.
-You can use ENV instead of `config.js` to keep your bot token and ID, and your MongoDB URI in a secured place by renaming the file `.env.example` to `.env` and filling all required values.
+You can use ENV instead of `config.js` to keep your bot token and ID, and your database URL in a secured place by renaming the file `.env.example` to `.env` and filling all required values.

 > [!CAUTION]
 > Sharing your Discord bot's token with anyone is a very risky move since you'll allow them to use your bot.
-This is also a dangerous move for the MongoDB database; we don't recommend using any public URIs or sharing your database connection URL.
+This is also a dangerous move for the database; we don't recommend using any public URIs or sharing your database connection URL.

 6. Initialize a new npm package: